You can save time by making a pot roast in a pressure cooker. It still tastes like you spent a long time cooking the pot roast.

 How Long Does It Take to Cook a Roast in a Pressure Cooker

-With this copykat pot roast recipe, you can get this tender, juicy pressure cooker instant pot roast on your table in much less time than it would take if you cooked your pot roast in the oven.
+With this pot roast recipe, you can get a tender, juicy pot roast on your table in much less time than it would take if you cooked your pot roast in the oven.
 And, the best part is that it still tastes like you spent a long time cooking the pot roast.
 And, since it cooks quicker, you can have instant pot roast any time you want a special dinner.

 Tips for Making the Best Pot Roast